 Cricket passed on May 31, 2013, at approximately 17 years old.
-I got my little heart dog around the age of 6 from Ratbone Rescues.
+I got my little heart dog when she was about six from Ratbone Rescues.
 My dear little girl in her last years was deaf, visually impaired, and had Canine Cognitive Dysfunction (doggie dementia).
 She needed a lot of help, but still had a good quality of life.

 RIP Little Cricket.
 I miss you with all my being.

 Summer passed away on August 25, 2017.
 I still can’t believe it.
 She succumbed without much warning to hemangiosarcoma, a terrible type of cancer that dogs are vulnerable to.

 I got Summer from a small town shelter in 2006, one day before she was to be euthanized.
 Someone who used to go regularly to the shelter and post pictures of the animals on various e-mail lists took a picture of Summer looking very sad, advertised her as a terrier mix, and said: “She knows she’s in trouble.”
 Even though I have passed up many other sad and dire cries for help, as most of us have in the dog world, I was absolutely compelled to go get her.
 I didn’t even think I could set foot in the shelter but I did.
 I got her out, she turned one quietly happy circle and got into the car with me.
 Summer is an extremely mixed breed, but you can see German Shepherd Dog in her sable coat, and her temperament is like that of some northern breeds (think Chow-Chow).
 She was about 10 months old and I sought out training help almost immediately.
 I was unprepared for her boisterousness, tiffs with my older, smaller dog Cricket, and all the chewing.
 She showed the typical signs of under-socialization: fear of men, children, any person who was a little different, and novel objects.